Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ---
 sidebar_position: 6
 id: Modes and Licensing
-title: Modes & Licensing
+title: Modes
-description: The different ways to run Stirling PDF and where credits / licensing apply
+description: The different ways to run Stirling PDF and where credits apply
 tags:
-  - Licensing
   - Modes
   - Cloud
   - Self-host
   - Desktop
 ---

-# Modes and Licensing
+# Modes

 Stirling PDF runs in several modes depending on how you deploy it.
 This page is just an overview of what each mode is - for pricing, feature matrix, and full license terms see [Paid Offerings](./Paid-Offerings.md).